FalveyLibraryTechnology/VuDL/README.md

+# VuDL

+VuDL is the ingest and management platform that powers [Villanova University's Digital Library](https://digital.library.villanova.edu/).

-# About this Project
+## About this Project

 This project provides an interface (driven by a JSON API) for managing review and pagination of jobs prior to their import into a digital repository, as well as additional tools for managing that repository after it has been populated.
+It is intended to be used in combination with [Fedora Commons](https://fedora.lyrasis.org/) and [VuFind®](https://vufind.org), among other dependencies (see below for further details).

-# Ingest Workflow / Assumptions
+## Ingest Workflow / Assumptions

 For data ingestion purposes, this software assumes a two-tiered set of directories, in which the top tier represents categories and the second tier represents jobs.